Weddings & Baptisms

 If you are not a member and you live elsewhere you may still be married in one of our churches with the permission of your own parish minister.
 Speak to our minister first.

 You do not have to be a church member to be married in church.
 However, a church wedding is an act of Christian worship.
 If you are happy with that, then perhaps you might like to explore what it means to be a church member.
 The minister will be happy to discuss this with you.
 Whatever you decide about church membership, if you come to church regularly beforehand you will feel much more relaxed and at home during your wedding.

 Although we do not hold formal Marriage Preparation classes, the minister is available to talk over any aspect of your relationship, before and after your wedding.

 There is no fee for the services of the minister.

 However, there is usually a fee for the organist and the church officer, as well as a fee for the use of the church building to help towards maintenance costs.
-The minister will discuss any fees with you.
+The minister will discuss this with you.

 Baptism is one of two Sacraments in the Church of Scotland.
 The other is the Sacrament of Communion.
 A sacrament is a sign of something that happens between God and his people.
 In baptism, water is sprinkled over the head of the person being baptised.
 This is a sign with several meanings:

 - It is a kind of washing, and reminds us of God's forgiveness.